Civilians leave besieged Mariupol steelworks

 The Kremlin has turned its focus towards these regions of Ukraine after failing, since the invasion was launched on 24 February, to capture Kyiv.

-Since that date, thousands of civilians have been killed and more than 5 million people have fled the country as refugees as their towns and cities were destroyed by air strikes.
+Since that date, thousands of civilians have been killed and more than 5 million people have fled the country as refugees as their towns and cities were destroyed by airstrikes.

-Putin’s forces have captured the town of Kherson in the south, giving them a foothold just 100 km (62 miles) north of Russian-annexed Crimea.
+Mr Putin’s forces have captured the town of Kherson in the south, giving them a foothold just 100 km (62 miles) north of Russian-annexed Crimea.

 The troops have also mostly occupied Mariupol – which Russia had declared a victory for on 21 April, claiming that the soldiers had “liberated” the city.